nodejs/node/doc/api/cli.md

 Some features of other `run` implementations that are intentionally excluded
 are:

-* Searching for `package.json` files outside the current folder.
-* Prepending the `.bin` or `node_modules/.bin` paths of folders outside the current folder.
 * Running `pre` or `post` scripts in addition to the specified script.
 * Defining package manager-specific environment variables.